MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/innovate.md

 - Mobile experience, extend SAP through the rapid development of mobile apps and PowerApps for mobile experiences.
 - IoT, collect data in near-real time from devices in your business environments.

-## Govern SAP
+## Next steps

-The following list of articles will take you to guidance found at specific points throughout the cloud adoption journey to help you be successful in the cloud adoption scenario.
+Learn more to help govern SAP with further guidance found at specific points throughout the cloud adoption journey.

 > [!div class="nextstepaction"]
 > [Manage SAP](./manage.md)